-After a long time in the wilderness, watching the renaissance enjoyed by its older brother Age of Empires 2, Age of Empires is widely accessible once again.
-It's partly down to fans who have never given up on Age of Empires, but also because there's a lot of oldschool fans within Microsoft.
+After over a decade in in the wilderness, the Age of Empires is widely accessible once more.
+It’s partly down to fans who have never given up on Age of Empires, but also because there’s a lot of old school fans within Microsoft.

 One of those is Adam Isgreen.
-His current job title: creative director at Microsoft Studios Global Publishing, which means games like Age of Empires: Definitive Edition fall under his purview.
-And when the original AOE came out, he was working on an RTS of a very different kind: the Command & Conquer series.
+His current job title: creative director at World’s Edge, meaning games like Age of Empires 4 and the AOE Definitive Edition series fall under his purview.
+But when the original AOE came out, he was working on an RTS of a very different kind: Command & Conquer.

 There’s actually not many people around with Isgreen’s RTS pedigree.
 After having gotten a job in the last days of Strategic Simulations, Inc. – a company famous in the ’80s and ’90s for hex-based wargames, Gold Box RPGs like Eye of the Beholder, and many others – Isgreen moved over to Westwood.

 There, he worked on all the early Command & Conquer games, starting with the Covert Operations expansion, the original Red Alert and its expansions, and all the way through to C&C Generals: Zero Hour.
-These days, he helps oversee the broader remit of projects under Microsoft's banner, such as the Killer Instinct remake to Ori and the Blind Forest and, more recently, AOE: DE.
+These days, he helps oversee the broader remit of projects under Microsoft’s banner, such as the Killer Instinct remake to Ori and the Blind Forest and, more recently, the AOE: DE series.

 And it makes sense, especially as a rival developer looking at the things Ensemble Studios accomplished back in the day, why Isgreen would have some measure of reverence for Age of Empires.
 But his career could have very nearly taken a different path, with SSi downsizing massively shortly after he joined the studio.